Thermochemical models of outer core convection with heterogeneous core-mantle boundary heat flux: Results

 \subsubsection{Thermochemical stability}

-When the tomographic heat flux pattern with $\qstar = 5$ is applied to the outer boundary, regions with $\Tr>0$ form at the top of the core beneath the African and Pacific LLVPs (Figure $\ref{fig:tomog}$, see also SI Figure~\ref{fig:geometry}).
-The morphology of these African and Pacific RILs is similar to that reported in previous pure thermal simulations \cite{mound_2019}.
+When the tomographic heat flux pattern with $\qstar = 5$ is applied to the outer boundary, regions with $\Trinline>0$ form at the top of the core beneath the African and Pacific LLVPs (Figure $\ref{fig:tomog}$, see also Figure~\ref{fig:geometry}).
+The morphology of these African and Pacific RILs is similar to that reported in previous pure thermal simulations \citep{mound_2019}.
 Radial flow near the top of the core exhibits considerable longitudinal variation in simulations with heterogeneous heat flux boundary conditions, for both $\FACT >1$ and $\FACT < 1$, due to the localised suppression of convection beneath the LLVPs.
 The zero chemical flux boundary condition tends to suppress convection everywhere near the top of the core, which is apparent in $\FACT < 1$ simulations.
+These observations can be more readily confirmed from the maps of radial velocity near the top of the core (Figure~\ref{fig:vel_radmap}).
 The morphology of stable regions and the accompanying pattern of flow near the top of the core depend on both the strength of the imposed thermal heterogeneity and the overall balance of thermal to chemical driving ($\FACT$).